 We might even say they are mirrors of each other.
 Of what it means not to suffer what must be felt.
 And then to finally begin to feel it; when and in the ways they can.

-At the end of Roma, Cleo sees her reflection in the glass table she polishes.
+At the end of Roma, Cleo sees her reflection in the glass table.
 She recognizes the signs of a previously-not-there sadness etched into her usually unscathed calm.
 She’s facing grief.